lyq1996/X-Monitor/README.md

 X-Monitor can be built from source code or installed from pre-compiled binaries.

 ## Build
-Required Xcode Version 14.3.
+### Dependences
+1. openssl 3.2.1+
+2. Xcode 15.3

+### Prebuild
+1. There is a prebuild binary in the release page.

 # Usage
 ## System Requirements
 X-Monitor is designed to support macOS 10.15 and above.

-During the project creation, consideration was given to using Kernel Extensions (KEXT) to support systems from 10.12 to 10.14.
-However:

-1. KEXT is deprecated.
-2. KEXT's event support is far less than SEXT (from Endpoint Security).

-Therefore, after careful consideration, the development plan for KEXT has been indefinitely postponed.

 ## Notes
 Due to the lack of corresponding Entitlements for X-Monitor developers, please disable SIP.

 ## Start Event Monitor
-1. Click the "start" button to begin monitoring events.
-Subscription settings can be configured through `X-Monitor` -> `Settings` in the menu.
+1. `X-Monitor` -> `Settings` in the menu to subscribes event.
+2. `Start` to start event monitoring.
 2. Clicking on a specific row will display detailed information about the event.

 ## Uninstallation
-Simply move X-Monitor to the trash bin.
+Simply move X-Monitor to the trash bin, and the corresponding system extension will be deleted.

 # Support
 If you encounter any issues while using X-Monitor, please feel free to submit an issue.